University admission information: https://grad.admissions.uiowa.edu/apply

 New graduate students are required to take placement exams in music history and theory.
 Exams are held the Friday and Saturday before Fall semesters and by appointment only for Spring.

-Music Therapy students are exempt from these exams.
+Music Therapy and Music Education Ph.D. students are exempt from these exams.

 When is new student orientation?